Chomenor/ioef-cmod/docs/installation.md

 ## Method 5 - Clean Install

 - Download the [cMod release](https://github.com/Chomenor/ioef-cmod/releases) corresponding to your operating system.
 Extract it to an empty folder anywhere on your system.
 - Within that folder there should be a subfolder called "baseEF".
 Copy the files "pak0.pk3", "pak1.pk3", "pak2.pk3" and "pak3.pk3" to this folder.
-If you don't have these paks available, you may be able to obtain them from the [holomat.ch](https://holomat.ch) Linux release.
+If you don't have these paks available, you may be able to obtain them from the TLO [Linux release](https://last-outpost.net/dl/file?id=9).
 - Run the included application.

 A minimal install for Windows should look something like this: